00:00

 Pitigamedev responds:

-Thank you for your feedback.
-I will check it out and try to make the controls smoother.
+Thank you for the heads up, I will check it out and let you know.

 If you like hard games try my Daxolissian System series